-Jefferson A. Russell also gives a standout performance as Uncle Gabe, Troy's younger brother who suffered a head injury in the World War II, and now carries a trumpet (he thinks he's an angel) and speaks of hell hounds.
-He figures prominently in the show's heartbreaking final scenes.
+Jefferson A. Russell also gives a standout performance as Uncle Gabe, Troy’s younger brother who suffered a head injury in World War II, and now carries a trumpet (he thinks he’s an angel) and speaks of hell hounds.
+He figures prominently in the show’s heartbreaking final scenes.

-KenYatta Rogers and Justin Weaks are solid as Troy’s two sons, the easygoing Lyons and the headstrong Cory, who attempt to pursue their own passions—a life much different than their father's, but glimpses of their father can still be seen in them.
+KenYatta Rogers and Justin Weaks are solid as Troy’s two sons, the easygoing Lyons and the headstrong Cory, who attempt to pursue their own passions—a life much different than their father’s, but glimpses of Troy can still be seen in them.
 Weaks gets the meatier role of the two, as Cory stands up to his father, who has been a roadblock to his happiness, in a heated moment.

 And Doug Brown is a delightful presence here, as Troy’s friend and fellow coworker Jim Bono, bringing much levity to the story with their “man talk” conversations in the yard.

-For an incredibly emotional play about family and duty, there’s also surprising amount of laughter in Wilson's work.
+For an incredibly emotional play about family and duty, there’s also a surprising amount of laughter in Wilson’s work.
 Make no mistake, though, you will need tissues, so keep them handy.